(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 I am not simply bewailing my

-However, some of the lecturers, could, yes, communicate well in English but
+However, some of the lecturers could, yes, communicate well in English, but the fact (a painful one) be said: the majority cannot.
+They undoubtedly possess

-knowledge of their subject, but lack the medium to ‘impart’ it.
-English
+knowledge of their subject but lack the medium to ‘impart’ it.
+No matter their abhorrence, aloofness and apathy towards it, the English language has come

-to stay and to be used for serving many purposes.
-Although, I also don’t believe
+to stay and to be used for many purposes.
+Although I also don’t believe

-in linguistic imperialism, yet this is a fact which regardless of how many
+in linguistic imperialism, this is a fact that regardless of how many

-times one tries to jettison will constantly flatly fail.
+times one tries to jettison, one will constantly flatly fail.
 It remains an immune

 truth.
-You want to keep pace with this contemporary world?
+Do you want to keep pace with this contemporary world?
 Learn the English

 language.